cstrahan/cgotest/README.md

 defers to a Go plugin via one of `gomain.go`'s exported symbols (`DoGreet`).

-The `DoGreet` function first constructs a (`plugin.go`/`plugin.so`), on which it will later invoke the `Greet` function.
+The `DoGreet` function first fetches an `api.Greeter` from a Go plugin (`plugin.go`/`plugin.so`), on which it will later invoke the `Greet` function.
 First it constructs an instance of the `api.NumberGetter` interface, which itself defers to `cmain.c`'s `int get_num();` function.